sonasalehian/random-anisotropic-aquifer/README.md

 Please consider citing this code and related paper if you find it useful.

     @misc{salehian_supplement-ahc_2025,
-          title = {Supplementary material: A random model of anisotropic hydraulic conductivity tailored to the InSAR-based analysis of aquifers}, author = {Salehian Ghamsari, Sona, and Hale, Jack S.}, month = jul,
+          title = {Supplementary material for A random model of anisotropic hydraulic conductivity tailored to the InSAR-based analysis of aquifers}, author = {Salehian Ghamsari, Sona, and Hale, Jack S.}, month = jul,
           year = {2025},